 This discussion is closely related to the concept of net neutrality.
-In a condition of neutrality, all packets are equal, and have the same privileges and the same speed of transmission as any other packet.
+In a condition of neutrality, all packets are equal, and have the same privileges and the same speed of transmission.
 In a non-neutral situation, a provider might, for example, limit the bandwidth (or make this bandwidth more expensive), for certain kind of packets, for example those related to peer to peer traffic (file exchange between users), or maybe those related to VoIP traffic, for commercial or other purposes.

 Let’s dig further in the next section.